MinNq/collatz-vi/README.md

 **Example 4**

-This example plots total stopping time in the case `prime = 7` for integers from 1 to 1e4 in linear scales.
+This example plots total stopping time in the case `7n + 1` for integers from 1 to 1e4 in linear scales.

 `main_plot(prime = 7, max_value = 10000)`